RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 3. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance.
 See [Project 1](https://github.com/RidwanAz/Darey.io_Devops_Project/blob/0ce5355a44b1709e01334537053a23fd480da176/Git_project/Git.md) step V to learn more about clonning git repositories.

+### Step 3 - Begin Ansible Development
+i.
+In your ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.

+ii.
+Checkout the newly created feature branch to your local machine and start building your code and directory structure

+iii.
+Create a directory and name it playbooks - it will be used to store all your playbook files.

+iv Create a directory and name it inventory - it will be used to keep your hosts organised.

+v.
+Within the playbooks folder, create your first playbook, and name it common.yml

+vi.
+Within the inventory folder, create an inventory file () for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.
+These inventory files use .ini languages style to configure Ansible hosts.

+### Setup Ansible Inventory

+In Ansible, an inventory file is a simple text file that defines the hosts and groups of hosts that Ansible can manage.
+It serves as a source of truth for Ansible to know which hosts it should target when running tasks and playbooks.
+The inventory file is a fundamental concept in Ansible and is used to organize and manage your infrastructure.

+We need setup our ssh keys for ansible so it can have access to our host (remote servers) when running playbooks for our hosts.

+This can be done using an SSH agent.
+An SSH agent allows you to securely store and manage your SSH private keys and provides a convenient way for ansible to authenticate with remote hosts without repeatedly entering your SSH key.

+    eval `ssh-agent -s`
+    ssh-add <path-to-private-key>
+Confirm the key has been added with the command below, you should see the name of your key

+    ssh-add -l

+Since we have our SSH key for our host stored with SSH agent so ansible can use this, ansible also need to know the host to manage.
+We can do this with an inventory file

+i.
+Open the inventory/dev.yml file we created earlier

+    sudo nano /inventory/dev.yml
+ii.
+Paste the below information

+    [nfs]
+    ansible_host=<NFS-Server-Private-IP-Address> ansible_ssh_user=ec2-user

+    [webservers]
+    ansible_host=<Web-Server1-Private-IP-Address> ansible_ssh_user=ec2-user
+    ansible_host=<Web-Server2-Private-IP-Address> ansible_ssh_user=ec2-user

+    [db]
+    ansible_host=<Database-Private-IP-Address> ansible_ssh_user=ec2-user

+    [lb]
+    ansible_host=<Load-Balancer-Private-IP-Address> ansible_ssh_user=ubuntu